When a woman enters preterm labor, the contractions cause the cervix to thin out, and/or dilate early.

 Preterm birth can result in serious consequences.
-The baby may not have had enough time in the womb to fully mature.
+The baby may not have had enough time in the womb to reach its full growth potential.
 Essential organs and systems may not be ready to sustain the baby outside its mother without medical intervention.

-The earlier the baby is born, the more at risk he or she is for complications.
-Some babies born prematurely have serious health problems, including long-term physical and learning disabilities.
+The earlier the baby is born, the greater the risk for complications.
+Some babies born prematurely have serious health problems, like cerebral palsy and other long-term physical and learning disabilities.

 Risk Factors for Preterm Birth

-Some pregnancies are more at risk for a preterm birth than others.
-Some factors that increase risk are:
+Some pregnancies have a higher risk for preterm birth than others.
+Factors that increase the risk include: